QZS L6 Tool output format change

 I have released a tool QZS L6 Tool that displays messages broadcast by positioning satellites.

 This name comes from the L6 frequency band of the quasi-zenith satellite (QZS).
 QZS broadcasts in the L6 frequency band CLAS (pronounced as same as Cirrus, centimeter-level augmentation service).
 I made it because I wanted to know how accurate positioning works.
-After the first relase, QZS L6 Tool became able to read messages from Galileo’s HAS (high accuracy service) and BeiDou’s PPP-B2b (precise point positioning - B2b-signal).
+After the first release, QZS L6 Tool became able to read messages from Galileo’s HAS (high accuracy service) and BeiDou’s PPP-B2b (precise point positioning - B2b-signal).

 However, because the display format was “item = value”, it was difficult to reuse and compare messages between systems.
 Therefore, I changed the output format with the aim of making the QZS L6 Tool output both machine-readable and human-readable.